Mohmedvaid/mohmedvaid/README.md

 I'm a full stack web developer based in Chicago, a lot of my work is focusing on making web development easier.

 My nickname is Mohmed.
-I'm a full stack developer and IT Professional graduated from Northwestern University fullstack bootcamp.
+I'm an IT Professional graduated from Northwestern University fullstack bootcamp.
 I have professional experience with JavaScript, Java, Python more.
 I have mastered many areas of programming, such as web development and server-side programming with efficiency.

 ---------